Cantera/cantera/doc/sphinx/reactors.rst

   times, the state of the system is obtained for exactly the times specified.
   Internally, several ``step()`` calls are typically performed to reach the accurate state at time `t_{\rm new}`.

+- ``advance_to_steady_state(max_steps, residual_threshold, atol,
+  write_residuals)`` [Python interface only]: If the steady state solution of a reactor network is of interest, this method can be used.
+Internally, the steady state is approached by time stepping.
+The network is considered to be at steady state if the feature-scaled residual of the state vector is below a given threshold value (which by default is 10 times the time step rtol).

 The use of the ``advance`` method in a loop has the advantage that it produces results corresponding to a predefined time series.
 These are associated with a